yash2mehta/CarClearanceApp/README.md

 - The system uses SQLite, so no additional database server is required
 - Mock data is automatically inserted on server start for testing purposes

+## 6. Documentation

+For detailed information about the system, please refer to the following documentation:

+### API Documentation
+For a complete list of API endpoints, their methods, and usage, please refer to [API Documentation](API_DOCUMENTATION.md).

+### Database Schema
+For detailed information about the database tables, their structure, and relationships, please refer to [Database Schema Documentation](DATABASE_SCHEMA.md).

 ---

 *This guide provides a comprehensive overview of the Web Scraper system designed for Vaxtor.
 For additional support or specific issues, please contact the development team.*